 Chiropractors cannot prescribe medicine or do surgery.
 Chiropractors emphasize the alignment of the spine for good health.
 So they often perform spinal adjustments with their hands or a small tool.
 DOs and chiropractors share a few similar moves.

-Can a chiropractor order an ultrasound?
+Can a physical therapist order an MRI?

 Can chiropractors use the title Dr?